TeamDragonsDevelopers/Wolf-Universe/README.md

 - [X] Add all legendaries to logs
 - [X] Put multiple giveaway events
 - [X] Put spawn funds
+- [ ] Improve all the command and buttons
 - [ ] Put quests
 - [ ] Create new commands and improve old ones
 - [ ] Improve the Pokedex